P-p-H-d/mlib/README.md

 #### Created methods

 In the following methods, name stands for the name given to the macro that is used to identify the type.
-The following types are automatically defined by the previous definition macro:
+The following types are automatically defined by the previous definition macro if not provided by the user:

 #### name\_t

-Type of the list of 'type':
+Type of the list of 'type' objects.
-either the concatenation of 'name' and '\_t' or the name provided by the user.

 #### name\_it\_t

-Type of an iterator over this list: either the concatenation of 'name' and '\_it\_t' or the name provided by the user.
+Type of an iterator over this list.

 The following methods of the generic interface are defined (See generic interface for details):